Viraj2722/Blog-MDX/posts/blog1.md

 **Step 1**: Gather the necessary components
 Before diving into the project, make sure you have all the required components.
 Here's a list of what you'll need:

-1.Raspberry Pi (any model with GPIO pins)
+1.Raspberry Pi (any model with GPIO pins)<br>
-2.DHT11 temperature and humidity sensor
+2.DHT11 temperature and humidity sensor<br>
-3.BMP180 barometric pressure sensor
+3.BMP180 barometric pressure sensor<br>
-4.Breadboard and jumper wires
+4.Breadboard and jumper wires<br>
-5.MicroSD card with Raspbian installed
+5.MicroSD card with Raspbian installed<br>
-6.Power supply for the Raspberry Pi
+6.Power supply for the Raspberry Pi<br>
-7.Computer with an SD card reader
+7.Computer with an SD card reader<br>

 ![img](images/7.jpg)